2006 American League Championship Series: Game 3

 Oakland infielder Mark Kiger, who was called up from the minors for the ALCS following an injury to Mark Ellis, entered the game in the eighth inning as a defensive replacement for second baseman D'Angelo Jiménez, thereby becoming the first player in modern baseball history to make his major-league debut in a postseason game.
-Kenny Rogers also continued to dominate, not allowing the A's to score once for his second victory in the postseason.
+Kenny Rogers also continued to dominate, not allowing the Athletics to score once for his second victory in the postseason.
 Curtis Granderson walked to lead off the first off Rich Harden, moved to third on Craig Monroe's single, and scored on Plácido Polanco's single.
-Magglio Ordóñez's sacrifice fly made it 2-0 Tigers.
-Monroe's leadoff home run in the fifth off Harden made it 3-0.
+Magglio Ordóñez's sacrifice fly made it 2–0 Tigers.
+Monroe's leadoff home run in the fifth off Harden made it 3–0.
 Todd Jones picked up his second save with a 1-2-3 ninth.